wasserstadtspindlersfeld/home/readme.md

 This is a place where some information is collected and shared with the residents of Wasserstadt Spindlersfeld.

-**If you find this helpful, you can consider buying me a coffee here:** [https://buymeacoffee.com/tamasfulop](https://buymeacoffee.com/tamasfulop)

 Table of contents
 - [Frequently Asked Questions](./faq/faq.md)
 - [Contacts](./contacts/contacts.md)